billyjoseph008/billyjoseph008/README.md

 - 👋 Hi, I’m @billyjoseph008
 - 👀 I’m interested in technology !
 - 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on a Big Teams
+- 💞️ I’m looking to collaborate on Big Teams
-- 📫 How to reach me billyjoseph008@hotmail.com
+- 📫 How to reach me billyjoseph08@hotmail.com

 <!---
 billyjoseph008/billyjoseph008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.